Versioned Nodes Technical Introduction

 Capabilities

-Versioned nodes uses capability security to provide access control.
-To
+Versioned nodes uses capabilities to provide access control.
+To fetch a

-fetch a node or verify its authenticity, you use a fetch
+specific node or verify its authenticity, you must have the string of

-a new version of a (mutable) node requires a write
+shared encryption key).
+Creating a new version of a (mutable) node

-have those capabilities you can perform those actions, if you don’t, you
+If you have those capabilities you than can perform those actions, if you don’t, you can’t.

 Generations

-This paradigm makes an explicit affordance for a variety of underlying formats and encryption algorithms.
-We call each one combination of these a generation.
-Each node and the capabilities that operate on that node belong to the same generation.
+Versioned nodes makes an explicit affordance for a variety of underlying exchange formats, encryption algorithms, compression, and so forth.
+We call each combination of these a generation.
+A node and the capabilities to operate on that node have the same generation.

 Nodes